-The hostels and bunkhouses on the Isle of Skye and the Western Isles of the Hebrides provide friendly self catering accommodation.
-The small Inner Hebrides isle’s of Eigg, Muck and Rum, all have lovely independent hostels and bunkhouses, where your night’s accommodation is part of the cultural experience.
-The hostels on the islands of Colonsay and Tiree are both known for high sunshine records.
-There are some great hostels on the Isle of Skye ideal for walking in the rugged Cuillins or viewing this astonishing landscape by car.
-The Outer Hebrides are ideal for exploration by bike following the Hebridean Way and using bunkhouses and hostels along the route.
+The hostels and bunkhouses on the Isle of Skye and the enchanting Isles of the Hebrides provide friendly and flexible self catering accommodation with no minimum length of stay.
+The small Inner Hebridean Islands of Eigg, Kerrera, Coll, Iona, Muck and Raasay all have lovely independent hostels and bunkhouses, where your night’s accommodation is part of the cultural experience.
+There are also hostels on the islands of Colonsay and Tiree which are both known for high sunshine records.
+Some great hostels are to be found on the Isle of Skye, ideal for walking in the rugged Cuillins or viewing this astonishing landscape by foot, bicycle or car.
+While the inspiring Isle of Mull has a couple of hostels/bunkhouses to choose from.
+The Outer Hebrides are ideal for exploration by bike following the Hebridean Way and using bunkhouses and hostels along the route from Barra to the Isles of Harris and Lewis.

 Skye & the Hebrides